sumeetdhawan/sql-challenge/README.md

 ERD Image has been saved as a QuickDBD PNG file and SQL

-SQL file for the table schemata is uploaded
+SQL file for the table schemata is uploaded (SCHEMA.SQL)

-SQL file with the queries asked for the homework is updated
+SQL file with the queries asked for the homework is updated (HOMEWORK.SQL)

 Bonus material with the panda file is uploaded